The Queen's Gambit (miniseries): Production design and filming

 Some scenes were filmed in Canada; principal photography began in August 2019 in Cambridge, Ontario.
-For example, the Harmon family home is a house on Brant Road in the city.
+For example, the Wheatley family home is a house on Brant Road in the city.
 Other houses where some filming was done are on Salisbury Ave. in Cambridge and on Blenheim Road; the latter is a mansion built in the 19th century.
 The exterior of St. Andrew's College, Aurora (Ontario) was used for the Ohio Championship facility but the interior was actually a Berlin facility.
 The exterior of the fictional Ben Snyder Department store in Kentucky was filmed at the Winners department store (Front Street and Berczy Park) in Toronto, Ontario, the rural bridge is the Meadowvale Road Bridge in Toronto and the Fairfield High School in the show is actually Western Technical-Commercial School in Toronto.
 The fictional Bradley's pharmacy was actually an outdoor set built at Walnut and King streets in Hamilton, Ontario.